The Best Churches in Nuku’alofa to Experience as a Visitor(c) tongapocketguide.com

 The Best Churches in Nuku’alofa to Experience as a Visitor

-Churches in Nuku’alofa
+The Best Churches in Nuku’alofa for Tourists

 Sunday in Tonga is regarded as a day of rest.
-That’s why you will find no shops open, no flights scheduled and no activities operating.
+That’s why you will find no shops open, no flights scheduled and no tours operating.
 You will, however, find churches alive with song!
-Visitors are welcome at most churches across Tonga to experience a Sunday service, regardless of your religious status.
+Visitors are welcome at most churches across Tonga to experience a Sunday service, regardless of their religious status.
 For visitors, attending a Sunday service is more of a cultural experience.
 So which churches should you check out in Tonga’s capital?
 Check out some of our recommended churches in Nuku’alofa to experience as a visitor.

 Church Etiquette in Tonga